shannanyinxiang/ViTEraser/README.md

 - SCUT-EnsText [[paper]](https://ieeexplore.ieee.org/document/9180003):

-  1. Download the test set of SCUT-EnsText at [link](https://github.com/HCIILAB/SCUT-EnsText).
+  1. Download the training and testing sets of SCUT-EnsText at [link](https://github.com/HCIILAB/SCUT-EnsText).
   2. Rename `all_images` and `all_labels` folders to `image` and `label`, respectively.
   3. Generate text masks:
   ```
+    # Generating masks for the training set of SCUT-EnsText
+    python tools/generate_mask.py \
+      --data_root data/TextErase/SCUT-EnsText/train

+    # Generating masks for the testing set of SCUT-EnsText
     # Masks are not used for inference.
 Just keep the same data structure as the training stage.
     python tools/generate_mask.py \
       --data_root data/TextErase/SCUT-EnsText/test